aptos-labs/developer-docs/docs/index.md

 This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
 This documentation covers both basic and advanced topics.
 Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.

-> Please note, this site is built from the `main` upstream branch of GitHub and so therefore reflects the latest changes to Aptos.
-If you have checked out [another branch](https://github.com/aptos-labs/aptos-core/branches) to use a [specific network](guides/system-integrators-guide.md#choose-a-network), the code may not yet have all of the features described here.
+> Please note, this site is built from the `main` upstream branch of GitHub and so reflects the latest changes to Aptos.
+If you have checked out [another branch](https://github.com/aptos-labs/aptos-core/branches) to use a [specific network](guides/system-integrators-guide.md#choose-a-network), the code may not yet have all the features described here.

 ## Find the latest releases